Regression adjustment in completely randomized experiments with many covariates: Introduction

 In addition to these remarkable progresses, attempts have been made to study asymptotic regimes that allow the number of covariates to grow with the population size.
-Such analyses are empirically important because in many RCT studies, researchers record a sizeable set of covariates whose dimension is often not negligible compared to the number of experimental subjects.
-Indeed, in such scenarios, theoretical guarantees derived under fixed dimensionality may be far less than compelling; with a sizeable number of covariates, the bias, oftentimes non-negligible, becomes even more problematic.
+Such analyses are empirically important because in many RCT studies, researchers record a sizable set of covariates whose dimension is often not negligible compared to the number of experimental subjects.
+Indeed, in such scenarios, theoretical guarantees derived under fixed dimensionality may be far less than compelling; with a sizable number of covariates, the bias, oftentimes non-negligible, becomes even more problematic.
 In such asymptotic environments, an important recent contribution came from \citet*{lei2021regression}; under fairly mild conditions, they establish asymptotic normality permitting growing number of covariates, and characterize the leading term of the bias for the regression adjustment estimator of \citet*{lin2013agnostic}.
 They go one step further by providing an analytic bias-correction estimator.
 Despite its promising theoretical guarantees, their proposed bias-corrected estimator does not appear to be nearly bias free in their simulation studies when the DGPs contain more nonlinearity as well as larger numbers of covariates.
 As a practical solution, they further recommend a trimming procedure for covariates to get around the unreliable finite sample bias performances of their bias-corrected estimator.
 Nevertheless, the means to effectively tackle the bias problem without resorting to artificial modification of the covariates remain unclear.
-On the other hand, although the exact bias correction approach holds true regardless of the dimensionality of covariates, the precision of these exactly unbiased estimators can potentially deteriorate rapidly in comparison with the alternatives as the number of covariates increases, as we shall see in our theoretical analysis and simulation studies.